DeviationTX/deviation-manual/source/ch_mainmenu.rst

 Model menu
 ----------
 The model menu is the area within Deviation that you can configure the type of aircraft you are flying.
 All model data is managed and saved within this menu selection.
-Details of the menu are located in section 8 Model menu.
+Details of the menu are located in section :ref:`model-menu`.

 Transmitter menu
 ----------------
 The transmitter menu allows you to select transmitter-specific options as well as monitor channel output & stick input, and monitor telemetry (if available).
-Details of the menu are located in section 7 Transmitter Menu.
+Details of the menu are located in section :ref:`transmitter-menu`.

 USB
 ---